collective/collective.jsonmigrator/docs/index.rst

 ``collective.blueprints.jsonmigrator.source``
 with the purpose of providing flexible infrastructure to do migrations in Plone.

-In the ``exports_scripts`` directory of this package, there is an export script :doc:`plone2.0_export` which provides an external method ``export_plone20`` to export data from Plone 2.0 (script might also work with higher versions of plone 2.1, 2.5, but was not tested) in a format that is suitable for the ``collective.blueprints.jsonmigrator.source`` blueprint.

 And if you might forgot, migration is a bitch ... so have fun :P

 .. toctree::